-In column 2, I control directly for age and education-bin fixed effects for both the female respondent and her partner; the estimate is very similar.32 In column 3, I control for the latitude and longitude of each district interacted with year fixed effects, and the results are again similar.
-These controls fully absorb any trends in geographic location, which might be correlated with the data on the patterns of crop planting in each district that is used to construct the shifter.
+Column 2 controls directly for age and education-bin fixed effects for both the female respondent and her partner; the coefficient estimate is very similar.
+Column 3 additionally controls for the latitude and longitude of each district interacted with year fixed effects, and the results are again similar.
+These controls fully absorb any trends in geographic location, which might be correlated with district-level patterns of crop planting that are used to construct the shifter.

 There is no evidence that the effect of female labor productivity on domestic violence is driven by increases in household income.
 Columns 4-6 repeat the same specifications in columns 1-3, but include the shifter for non-female-specific labor productivity in the regression and report the p-value of the difference between the effect of female and non-female labor productivity on domestic violence.
-The coefficient on female labor productivity remains negative and significant, and if anything slightly larger in magnitude.
+The coefficient on female labor productivity remains negative and significant, and if anything is slightly larger in magnitude.
 The coefficient on non-female labor productivity is positive but statistically indistinguishable from zero.
 Importantly, the difference between the female and non-female coefficients is statistically significant.
 These findings suggest that the negative effect of female labor productivity on domestic violence is not mediated by changes in household income, and are instead specific to female productivity.